kontent-ai/kontent-ai-migration-toolkit/README.md

 kontent-ai-migration-toolkit export --sourceEnvironmentId=x --sourceApiKey=x --language=default --items=itemA,itemB
 ```

-# Export from external systems
+# Migrate from external systems

 You can use this library when exporting from 3rd party systems (i.e. legacy CMS) as it will abstract your from using
 Kontent.ai Management API directly.
 Your job as a developer is to `transform` the data you want to migrate into a format